Thoughts on holding a real-life escape game company briefing session [Company briefing session x puzzle-solving escape game]

 https://recruit.beyondjapan.com/entry/escape-game-2026

-Even if you are new to puzzle solving or escape games, you are welcome!
+Even if you're new to puzzle-solving or escape games, you're more than welcome!

 We look forward to receiving many applications!